The latest numbers on COVID-19 in Canada for Sunday, Feb. 7, 2021

 There have been zero tests completed.

-There were four new reported deaths Saturday.
-Over the past seven days there have been a total of 36 new reported deaths.
+There were three new reported deaths Sunday.
+Over the past seven days there have been a total of 35 new reported deaths.
 The seven-day rolling average of new reported deaths is five.
-The seven-day rolling average of the death rate is 0.44 per 100,000 people.
-The overall death rate is 28.51 per 100,000 people.
+The seven-day rolling average of the death rate is 0.42 per 100,000 people.
+The overall death rate is 28.76 per 100,000 people.

 There have been zero tests completed.

-There were 12 new reported deaths Saturday.
-Over the past seven days there have been a total of 74 new reported deaths.
-The seven-day rolling average of new reported deaths is 11.
-The seven-day rolling average of the death rate is 0.24 per 100,000 people.
-The overall death rate is 38.56 per 100,000 people.
+There were four new reported deaths Sunday.
+Over the past seven days there have been a total of 70 new reported deaths.
+The seven-day rolling average of new reported deaths is 10.
+The seven-day rolling average of the death rate is 0.23 per 100,000 people.
+The overall death rate is 38.65 per 100,000 people.

 There have been zero tests completed.